Lisa hinkelman, PH.D

 Nancy willis, ma

-As our Program Specialist, Nancy works with facilitators to implement ROX programming.
+As our Training Coordinator, Nancy works with our program facilitators to take these committed women from interest to implementation with ROX programming.
 Ms. Willis is responsible for ROX community-based programs and also assists with professional development trainings, fundraising events and volunteer activities, as well as supporting community relations and communications.

 Ms. Willis is a graduate of Wittenberg University where she earned her degree in Communications and was actively involved in Student Life and volunteerism.
 Willis continued her education at Capella University where she earned her Master’s Degree in School Counseling.